chef-cookbooks/chef_client_updater/README.md

 ### Updating Windows Nodes

+On Windows, a one time scheduled task `Chef_upgrade` is created in combination with a PowerShell-based upgrade script and the downloaded [Handle](https://docs.microsoft.com/en-us/sysinternals/downloads/handle) tool.
+When the Chef_upgrade scheduled task runs, it executes the Powershell upgrade script, which first determines whether it can successfully stop any existing chef client service and associated Ruby processes, since the MSI Installer will fail if there is a running chef client service or ruby.exe process.
+If it cannot it will sleep for one minute and try again up to five times.
+If after five tries it still hasn't been successful it modifies the `Chef_upgrade` scheduled task to run 10 minutes in the future to try the process again.
+This eliminates the situation where the scheduled task fails and the chef client is no longer configured to run automatically (since the service has been stopped), which in large environments is costly to recover from (requiring reboots of many servers).

-On Windows, a scheduled task is used in combination with a PowerShell-based upgrade script and the downloaded [Handle](https://docs.microsoft.com/en-us/sysinternals/downloads/handle) tool.
-First, the resource moves the current installation to a staging directory and that clears the way for the newer installer to run.
+The Powershell upgrade script then moves the current installation to a staging directory and that clears the way for the newer installer to run.
 Any existing file handles to the old installation folder are forcibly removed and the Eventlog service will be restarted immediately prior to the new installation to release any open file locks.
 After installation, a log file from the upgrade can be found at `c:\opscode\chef_upgrade.log` until the next Chef Client run where it will be cleaned up along with the backup folder.
+Upon successful installation the `Chef_upgrade` scheduled task is deleted.

 On Windows, the recommended `post_install_action` is `exec` instead of `kill` if you intend to run Chef periodically.
 In `chef_client_updater` versions `>= 3.1.0` and `<= 3.2.9`, the updater resource by default started a new Chef run after upgrading.
 Newer versions simply run `chef-client` only if `post_install_action` is set to `exec`.
 To run a custom other Powershell command after-upgrade, define `post_install_action` `exec` and define your custom command in `exec_command`